 The next few hours were spent anxiously awaiting our appointment.
 It was August 18th, six days after Stormy had disappeared.

 The details about Stormy’s disappearance

 During those two weeks, as I had impatiently waited for Stormy to finish his journey, I still continued to call and try to communicate with him myself, as the animal communicator had instructed.
+I REALLY wanted to believe in her power to communicate with Stormy and it to be accurate.
 I envisioned him walking/running back across the yard to us.
 I also begged and pleaded for him to please come back, to no avail.

 He should have been back by now

 After the two weeks had passed and we realized the error with the lady and the house and the feral cats, I contacted the animal communicator again.
 It was September 1st, 20 days since Stormy had disappeared.
 I told her that she had been wrong about the direction of the house with the lady and the feral cats and such.

 I also told her we’d made contact with the woman, who had not seen Stormy.
 I sent the animal communicator a new set of questions to ask, including asking if he was sick or hurt, if he wanted to come home, how we could find him and if we could come right now.